 Pleated shades make excellent window coverings for a wide variety of rooms in your home.
-In addition to featuring a beautiful accordion-style fabric design, pleated shades are also highly versatile and can be ordered with standard lift, top down bottom up, continuous cord loop, and sheer options for increased functionality, privacy and light filtering.
+In addition to featuring a beautiful accordion-style fabric design, pleated shades are also highly versatile and can be ordered with standard lift or top-down/bottom-up options for increased functionality, privacy, and light filtering.

 If you're considering ordering pleated shades for your home, you should first take the time to accurately measure the area where you're planning on installing the shades, whether that's the interior of your window frames or the area surrounding your windows.

 The two primary methods for mounting shades and window coverings include mounting them flush inside a window frame or outside the window by attaching them to the wall, ceiling, or molding.
 Both mounting options have their own pros and cons, which you can see in the table below:

 |Inside Mount Installation||Outside Mount Installation|

 Carefully weigh the pros and cons before deciding which mounting option you will choose.
 After you've decided, it's time to measure your windows or wall.
 Follow the instructions below to get the most accurate dimensions possible before you place your order with Blindster.